-Manage Windows as a service using System Center Configuration Manager
+Manage Windows as a service using Configuration Manager

 In Configuration Manager, you can view the state of Windows as a Service (WaaS) in your environment.
-Create servicing plans to form deployment rings, and ensure that Windows 10 systems are kept up-to-date when new builds are released.
-You can also view alerts when Windows 10 clients are near end of support for their Semi-Annual Channel build.
+Create servicing plans to form deployment rings, and keep Windows 10 systems up to date when new builds are released.
+You can also view alerts when Windows 10 clients are near end of support for their semi-annual channel build.

 For more information about Windows 10 servicing options, see Overview of Windows as a Service.

-The following Windows 10 channel and build information is discovered and stored in the following attributes:
+The following Windows 10 channel and build information is discovered and stored in the following attributes on Windows 10 devices:

-The service connection point must be installed and configured for Online, persistent connection mode to see data on the Windows 10 servicing dashboard.
+Configure the service connection point for Online, persistent connection mode.
 When you are in offline mode, you don't see data updates in the dashboard until you get Configuration Manager servicing updates.
 For more information, see About the service connection point.

-Software updates must be configured and synchronized.
-Select the Upgrades classification and synchronize software updates before any Windows 10 feature upgrades are available in the Configuration Manager console.
+Configure and synchronize software updates.
+Before any Windows 10 feature upgrades are available in the Configuration Manager console, select the Upgrades classification, and synchronize software updates.
 For more information, see Prepare for software updates management.

 Windows 10 servicing dashboard

-The Windows 10 servicing dashboard provides you with information about Windows 10 computers in your environment, active servicing plans, compliance information, and so on.
-The data in the Windows 10 servicing dashboard is dependent on having the Service Connection Point installed.
+The Windows 10 servicing dashboard provides you with information about Windows 10 computers in your environment, servicing plans, and compliance information.
+The data in the Windows 10 servicing dashboard is dependent on the service connection point.
 The dashboard has the following tiles:

-Windows 10 Usage tile: Provides a breakdown of public builds of Windows 10.
-Windows Insiders builds are listed as other as well as any builds that are not yet known to your site.
+Windows 10 Usage: Provides a breakdown of public builds of Windows 10.
+Windows Insiders builds are listed as Other, and any builds that aren't yet known to your site.
 The service connection point downloads metadata that informs it about the Windows builds, and then this data is compared against discovery data.

-Windows 10 Rings tile: Provides a breakdown of Windows 10 by channel and readiness state.
+Windows 10 Rings: Provides a breakdown of Windows 10 by channel and readiness state.
 The LTSC segment includes all LTSC versions.
-The first tile breaks down the specific versions, for example, Windows 10 LTSC 2015.

-Create Service Plan tile: Provides a quick way to create a servicing plan.
-You specify the name, collection (only displays the top 10 collections by size, smallest first), deployment package (only displays the top 10 packages by most recently modified), and readiness state.
-Default values are used for the other settings.
-Click Advanced Settings to start the Create Servicing Plan wizard where you can configure all of the service plan settings.
+Create Service Plan: Provides a quick way to create a servicing plan.
+You specify the name, collection, deployment package, and readiness state.
+It only displays the top 10 collections by size, smallest first, and the top 10 deployment packages by most recently modified.
+It uses default values for the other settings.
+Select Advanced Settings to start the Create Servicing Plan wizard, where you can configure all of the service plan settings.

-Expired tile: Displays the percentage of devices that are on a build of Windows 10 that is past its end of life.
-Configuration Manager determines the percentage from the metadata that the Service Connection Point downloads and compares it against discovery data.
-A build that is past its end of life is no longer receiving monthly cumulative updates, which include security updates.
-The computers in this category should be upgraded to the next build version.
+Expired: Displays the percentage of devices that are on a build of Windows 10 that's past its end of service.
+Configuration Manager determines the percentage from the metadata downloaded by the service connection point and compares it against discovery data.
+A build that's past its end of service is no longer receiving monthly cumulative updates, which include security updates.
+Upgrade the computers in this category to the latest build version.
 Configuration Manager rounds up to the next whole number.
-For example, if you have 10,000 computers and only one on an expired build, the tile displays 1%.
+For example, if you have 10,000 computers and only one on an expired build, the tile displays

-Service Plan Monitoring tile: Display servicing plans that you have created and a chart of the compliance for each.
+Service Plan Monitoring: Displays servicing plans that you've created and a chart of the compliance for each.
 This tile gives you a quick overview of the current state of the servicing plan deployments.
-If an earlier deployment ring meets your expectations for compliance, then you can select a later servicing plan (deploying ring) and click Deploy Now instead of waiting for the servicing plan rules to be triggered automatically.
+If an earlier deployment ring meets your expectations for compliance, then you can select a later servicing plan (deploying ring).
+Select Deploy Now instead of waiting for the servicing plan rules to automatically trigger.

-The information shown in the Windows 10 servicing dashboard (such as the support lifecycle for Windows 10 versions) is provided for your convenience and only for use internally within your company.
+The information shown in the Windows 10 servicing dashboard is provided for your convenience and only for use internally within your company.
 You should not solely rely on this information to confirm update compliance.
 Be sure to verify the accuracy of the information provided to you.

 Servicing plan workflow